chvonrohr/k8s-cicd/solution/README.md

 # per default networking is possible only inside cluster
 # to access your services from outside you either have to configure a so called ingress
 # or you can use port forwarding which we use untill we have ingress or if we
-# want to access a service which doesn't need external access like mariadb, rabbitmq...
+# want to access a service which doesn't need external access like postgres, rabbitmq...

 # let's port forward the backend to use within the frontend
 kubectl port-forward --namespace letsboot backend-b5c4fb56-5q2sh 8080:8080